 - Claims for mileage allowance and other expense reimbursements must be submitted on a travel reimbursement form and approved by the employee’s supervisor and forwarded to the Accounting Office for payment to occur on the next monthly accounts payable cycle.

-- Employees must report to the Motor Pool Coordinator any accident involving college vehicles regardless of the extent of the damage or injuries.
+- Employees and students must report to the Motor Pool Coordinator any accident involving college vehicles regardless of the extent of the damage or injuries.
 A claims kit can be found in a marked green envelope in the glove box.
 Such reports must be made as soon as possible but no later than within twenty-four hours of the accident.
 Employees are expected to cooperate fully with the authorities in the event of an accident.
-Employees must report any accident involving a personal vehicle directly to the employee’s automobile insurance company.
-The college is not responsible for any loss to an employee’s personal vehicle used on college business unless the loss is caused by a college owned vehicle.
+Employees and students must report any accident involving a personal vehicle directly to the employee’s or student’s automobile insurance company.
+The college is not responsible for any loss to an employee’s or student’s personal vehicle used on college business unless the loss is caused by a college owned vehicle.

 - Time spent by a non-exempt employee in driving a college or personal automobile on college business during normal working hours shall be considered hours worked for payroll purposes.
 Travel outside of normal working hours is not considered as hours worked.